awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Overview.ActiveSessions.md

 # DB load<a name="USER_PerfInsights.Overview.ActiveSessions"></a>

-The central metric for Performance Insights is `DB Load`, which is collected every second\.
-The DB load represents the average active sessions \(AAS\) for the DB engine\.
+The key metric for Performance Insights is `DB Load`, which is collected every second\.
+The unit for DB load is the average active sessions \(AAS\) for the DB engine\.

 **Topics**
 + [Average active sessions](#USER_PerfInsights.Overview.ActiveSessions.AAS)